datopian/tech.datopian.com/data-portals/README.md

 ## Introduction: Data Portals are Gateways to Data

 A Data Portal is a gateway to data.
 That gateway can be big or small, open or restricted.
-For example, data.gov is open to everyone, whilst an enterprise "intra" data portal is restricted to its personnel.
+For example, data.gov is open to everyone, whilst an enterprise "intra" data portal is restricted to that enterprise (and perhaps even to certain people within it).

 A Data Portal's core purpose is to enable the rapid discovery and use of data.
 However, as a flexible, central point of truth on an organizations data assets, a Data Portal can become essential data infrastructure and be extended or integrated to provide many additional features: